GameServerManagers/LinuxGSM-Docs/alerts/telegram.md

 ## Setup a Telegram Bot

-To enable Telegram alerts you need to create your own Telegram Bot.
+To enable Telegram alerts you will need to create your own Telegram Bot.

 1. To do this you will need to speak to @BotFather by visiting [here](https://telegram.me/BotFather).
 2. Click start to begin the chat.

 ![BotFather Chat](../.gitbook/assets/botfather_chat.png)

-1. Type `/newbot` and follow the instructions to create a bot.
+3. Type `/newbot` and follow the instructions to create a bot.

 ![new Bot](../.gitbook/assets/botfather_new_bot.png)

-1. Once complete an API token will be given.
-Enter the token to the LinuxGSM config.
+4. Once complete an API token will be given.
+Enter the token to the [LinuxGSM config](../configuration/linuxgsm-config.md).

 ```